Providing clarity on dispersant approvals when it matters most

-In an incident, decisions often need to be made quickly, and with confidence.
+In an incident, decisions often need to be made quickly, and with confidence, grounded in reliable, and up-to-date information.

 Understanding whether a dispersant can be used in a specific location is not always straightforward.
 Approval status can vary significantly between countries, and information is often spread across multiple sources, regulatory frameworks, and documents.
 In some cases, it may be unclear whether a product is formally approved, conditionally accepted, or simply referenced within national planning documentation.